gregnz/stocks/NTNX.md

 > but the next 12 to 18 months, we really have to think about a hybrid license model - Dheeraj Pandey

-I think the bottom line is that the transition to HCI is (IMO) inevitable for all companies running their own datacenter.
+I think my bottom line is that the transition to HCI is (IMO) inevitable for all companies running their own datacenter.
 They either do that, or shift entirely to the public cloud, and Nutanix is a very strong player in the top end of that market.
 As far as I can see, theres no financial concerns to worry about, and it will be a matter of watching revenue (and customer) growth, as well as margin control.
 Cost of revenue should continue to decrease as a percentage of revenue as Nutanix shift to the software-centric model.

 Overall, I really like Nutanix, much more than when I started this deep-dive.
 Are the shares cheap?
 Not really, the DCF is suggesting (all other things being equal!) growth of around 30% and EBIT margins of 30%, so higher share price would require exceeding those values.
 But, thats not off the table.

 The fact they're spending a lot more than they're making is also an issue obviously, but my consideration is that once you're in with Nutanix it would be very difficult to switch, so the land-and-expand model makes a lot of sense.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAzNTc4MDMwNywtODU5NjI5NjkzLDc4Mz
+eyJoaXN0b3J5IjpbMTI2NjYyNTA2OSwtODU5NjI5NjkzLDc4Mz
 kzODQ0Niw2NjQ4MTE0MDMsNTgyMTU0NTc3LC0xODg1NzgzMDUy
 LDc0MzA1Nzc5NiwtNTU1MjU3NDcxLDExODk1NjI2MjYsLTE0MD
 k0NjkwODcsLTU0MzI1ODIwMywxNTk2OTQxMDg4LDI1Nzc1ODc5